phoboxhq/phobox/README.md

 ## Importing new pictures
 Phobox reads the `phobox/import/` directory inside your specified picture directory.
 Each new readable picture will be processed.
 Phobox moves the files to the configured directory (if EXIF data exists) and creates thumbnails for a faster display on remote devices.
-Additionally you can define another watch directory to listen for new files (maybe a ssh or remote directory).
+Additionally you can define another watch directory to listen for new files (maybe a remote directory).

 For small number of files you can use a upload function in the phobox front-end or the drag-and-drop area of the phobox window.

 # Features
- - Automatic picture organization
+ - Automatic picture organization in the file directory
  - Browse your pictures on different devices in the same wifi
+ - Tagging your pictures
+ - Searching for pictures by name or TAGs
  - Creating albums
+ - Statistics
  - Upload pictures from remote devices in the same wifi
  - Password saved access
  - Languages: English and German